atdd-bdd/GherkinExecutorForJava/examples.md

 A unit test file with the name `Feature_Examples.java` (with language appropriate suffix) is created in a package with the name `gherkinexecutor.Feature_Examples` with the same name.
-A another filecalled `Feature_Examples_glue.tmpl` is also created.
+Another file called `Feature_Examples_glue.tmpl` is also created.
 This contains templates for the glue code that is called from `Feature_Examples.java`.
 One or two files are created for every `Data` statement.
-Since DataTypes are in this Data statement, a class `TemperatureCalculation` with the attributes as Strings, and a class `TemperatureCalculationInternal` are creeated.
+Since DataTypes are in this Data statement, a class `TemperatureCalculation` with the attributes as Strings, and a class `TemperatureCalculationInternal` are created.
 Some common methods for each class are also included.

 The single step in the `Scenario` ("`Convert F to C` ") has additional information `# ListOfObject TemperatureComparison`.
 So the test file / glue code parameters use a `List<TemperatureComparison>`to pass this data between the two.
 This